Nikon D750 vs Panasonic FZ2000

 |Nikon D610||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D610|

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 Studio photographers will appreciate that the Nikon D750 (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the FZ2000 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the FZ2000 followed on from the Panasonic FZ1000.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is the Nikon D750 better than the Panasonic FZ2000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D750:

 - More detail: Offers more megapixels (24.2 vs 20MP) with a 10% higher linear resolution.